 8. Tteok Museum

 This is a museum where you can learn about the process of making rice cakes, a delicious and nutritious traditional Korean food.
-Whether you like rice cakes or not, this is a great place for kids who like to make things with their hands, as they can experience making rice cakes at their own level.
-The classes are held daily at 11am and 3pm, and for a fee of 10,000 won, kids can work with a teacher to make colorful rice cakes to take home.
-Afterward, you can explore the space, which displays traditional rice cakes from different regions, how to make them, and the tools used to make them.
+Whether you like rice cakes or not, this is a great place for kids who love to make things with their hands, as they can try their hand at making rice cakes at their own level.
+Admission is free for children up to 36 months old, 2,000 won for children from 36 months to 19 years old, and 3,000 won for adults.

-📍 Insan Building, 71 Donhwamun-ro, Jongno-gu, Seoul
+📍 71, Donhwamun-ro, Jongno-gu, Seoul (Naver map)

 9. Seoul Imaginationland

-As fun as its name suggests, Seoul Imaginarium is a place that will stimulate children’s imaginations.
-There are 3 floors from the 1st to the 3rd basement, but we recommend starting from the 3rd floor and going down.
+As fun as its name suggests, Seoul Imaginarium is a place to stimulate children’s imaginations.
+There are three floors from the first to the third basement, but we recommend starting on the third floor and working your way down.
 On the third floor, there are science and cultural activities, such as putting a ball in a wind tube, playing with the wind, making food, experiencing a veterinarian, and making business cards.
 On the second floor, you can experience educational activities related to energy through physical imagination.
 The first floor is for art, space, and nature play, where you can paint, stack blocks, spin a spinning top, and more.
 The basement level is the Sensory Play Center, which features activities related to sound.
 Children up to lower elementary school age will love this place.
+Admission is free for children up to 36 months old, and 4,000 won for those older.

 10. National Aviation Museum

 The National Aviation Museum, the first aviation museum established in Korea, explains Korea’s aviation history in a fun way and provides various experiences for children.
-Various types of airplanes and motors are on display, and you can see the evolution of pilot suits and the interior of a real airplane.
+Various types of airplanes and motors are on display, and you can see the evolution of pilot suits and the interior of real airplanes.
 The indoor museum is free and open to the public, but reservations are required for the flight control experience, in-flight training experience, children’s airport experience, and Black Eagle ride experience.
 Reservations can be made on the website.

-📍 177, Haneul-gil, Gangseo-gu, Seoul
+📍 177, Haneul-gil, Gangseo-gu, Seoul (Naver map)

 11. Le Space

-Le Space, Korea’s largest immersive media art space at Inspire Resort, is holding a space travel-themed exhibition, Journey to the Unknown.
+Le Space, the largest immersive media art space in Korea, is holding a space travel-themed exhibition, “Journey to the Unknown World,” at Inspire Resort.
 It’s currently running a vacation promotion, and you can book tickets here.